Aron Aronov: Repertoire

 For his forty five years of work Aron Aronov has acted as Edvin from Die Csárdásfürstin 975 times and as Feri von Kerekes from the same play 134 times.
 There are many other characters he played: Count Danilo from The Merry Widow, Count Tasilo from Countess Maritza, Adam from The Bird Seller, Eisenstein, Falke, Alfred from The Bath, Barinkay and Homonay from The Gypsy Baron; Paris, Achille, and Calchas from La belle Hélène; Paganini from Paganini.
 Su Chong from The Land of Smiles, became a sensation and was talked about for ages after.

 Part of his repertoire are the main roles in Das Veilchen vom Montmartre, The Prince of Madrid, La Périchole, The Beautiful Galatea, Andalusia, Orpheus in the Underworld, Bluebeard, and many others.

 He participates in Bulgarian operettas also.
 He plays Mladen and Minko from "A revolution song" (Georgy Cherkin), Kir Spiridone from "The Knight", llia from "Crazy Gidia" (Parashkev Hadziev), the scientist from "The Shadow" (Victor Raichev).

 Torn between his love for operas and operettas, Aron Aronov participates in two premieres in one day, which started at almost the same time.
 He starts as Shultz from Cabarett in the Musical Theater, and after the final of the play and some running he turns into The priest of Neptune from Idomeneo in National opera of Sofia.

-For the roles of Spoletta in "Tosca", The Abbe in "Andrea Chenie", Pang in "Turandot", Ruiz in „Il trovatore“, Normanno in „Lucia di Lammermoor“, Ovlur in „Prince Igor“, Third Jew in „Salome“, Aron Aronov is called „The king of the small roles“.
+For the roles of Spoletta in "Tosca", The Abbe in "Andrea Chenie", Pang in "Turandot", Ruiz in "Il trovatore", Normanno in "Lucia di Lammermoor", Ovlur in "Prince Igor", Third Jew in "Salome", Aron Aronov is called "The king of the small roles".

-Personal life
+Personal life and death

-Aron Aronov marries Zdravka Pisareva.
-They have a daughter Sabina, who, despite of her parents’ past, decided to study philology.